will-lol/englishio/src/components/Outline.md

 My passage presents the global issue thoroughly.

 Throughout “The Ancient Mariner”, Zable includes large quotes from Amal, occasionally interjecting to emphasise or otherwise provide context.
-This structure allows Zable to preserve the mood of his interactions with Amal in their transposition from speech to written story.
+This structure allows Zable to preserve the tone and mood of his interactions with Amal in their transposition from speech to written story.

 In this passage, this preservation enhances the global issue by invigorating Amal’s story.
 And in addition, the empathetic mood in this passage allows the audience to contrast their own experience with Amal’s, furthering the global issue in a poignant way.